ilyasolgun11/paws-play-pp1/README.md

   1. General details about their dog; their name, age, breed, weight, have they been neutered or spayed and are there any existing medical conditions?
   2. Vaccination details; Is your dog up-to-date on vaccinations and have they received recent treatment for ticks/fleas?
   3. Behavior details; how does your dog typically interact with other dogs and how does your dog typically interact with other people?
-  4. Socialization details; have they previously attended a daycare? and do they have knowledge of commands?
+  4. Socialization details; have they previously attended a daycare? and do they know commands?
   5. Owner details; first name, last name, email and phone number

 - The About Us page provides details of the founders and why they started Paw's play to create trust with the user